sections image

 Jean Bernard Ndayambaje, Member-at-Large #2

 Bernard is a Senior Lecturer and Head of the Chemistry Department at the University of Rwanda.
 He completed his Ph.D. in Biotechnology at the Anna University, India.
 His research interests include extraction and purification of biologically active compounds from natural resources, screening for therapeutic uses against various disorders, detailed study on the molecular mechanism of action using various cell-based assay systems.
 Additionally, he also conducts research on the enzyme-assisted extraction of important compounds from spices and fruits for crop improvement and disease resistance.
-He is the Member-at-Large #2 and will be responsible for managing the Section's physical office in Rwanda.
+He is the Member-at-Large #2 and will be responsible for managing the Region's physical office in Rwanda.

 Term ends on 31 December 2024.